MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/debug-tier-1.md

 ## Configure the .env file

-To hit the Tier 1 environment from the local node server on the e-Commerce development environment, set the **MsDyn365Commerce_BASEURL** variable value in the .env file to the tier 1 Retail Server URL.
+To hit the Tier 1 environment from the local node server on the e-Commerce development environment, set the **MsDyn365Commerce_BASEURL** variable value in the .env file to the Tier 1 Retail Server URL.
 For details on setting up an .env file, see [Configure a development environment (.env) file](configure-env-file.md).

-To obtain the Retail Server URL, open the Microsoft Lifecycle Services (LCS) web page and select the project and Tier 1 environment.
-Next, select the **Login** at the top right and then select **Retail Server URL** as shown in the following illustration.
+To obtain the Retail Server URL, go to the [Microsoft Lifecycle Services (LCS)](https://lcs.dynamics.com/) webpage and select the project and Tier 1 environment.
+Next, select **Login** at the top right and then select **Retail Server URL** as shown in the following illustration.

 ![LCS Retail Server URL](media/lcs-retail-server-url.png)